 Nothing soothes my stress more than the sight of a fire hydrant.
 After I finish that business, I love to watch my animal friends play in the yard amid the grass and the trees.
 Since I don’t discern colors very well, I watch mindfully, studying every detail in shade, shape and movement.
 Of course, I get a little distracted when an unwelcome critter invades my space.
 Then I bark and chase.
 Once I put that intruder in his place, I gently bring my attention back to the beautiful scenery found in nature.

 Although a nice T-bone steak is my favorite taste, I will never turn down dog bones, biscuits, or treats.
 Truthfully, I’m not too picky.
-I’ll even eat those slimy Brussel sprouts that Junior slides under the dinner table, so he won’t have to eat it.
+I’ll even eat those slimy Brussels sprouts that Junior slides under the dinner table, so he won’t have to eat them.
 And forget about practicing mindfulness by slowly savoring each bite.
 That’s for the birds.
 I gobble my food with gusto!

 I hope my favorite strategies to keep me calm, alert, and centered help you.
 Of course, it never hurts to ease stress by getting into a little mischief.
 Woof!
 Gotta go.
 I just found one of my owner’s slippers—time to chew.